2nd Illinois Artillery Regiment, Battery F Records, 1865 (R0293)

 Sikes Family Papers, 1845-1859 (CG0019)

-The papers contain eight slave bills of sale to William Sikes of New Madrid County, Missouri.
+The Sikes Family Papers contain eight enslaved bills of sale to William Sikes of New Madrid County, Missouri.
 These documents reflect the name, age, and price of each enslaved person.
 Three additional documents show land transfers and a tax assessment of personal property.

 This is a photocopy of a souvenir booklet for the centennial of Sikeston, Scott County, Missouri.
 Prepared by Audrey Chaney, the program includes illustrated historical sketches of Sikeston, prominent citizens, municipal officials, business, churches, and schools.
 There is also a schedule of events, a program for the centennial pageant, "Pioneer Days Relived," and advertisements.

 E. Herbert Smith Papers, 1954 (R0184)

 The E. Herbert Smith Papers contain a photocopy of a thirteen-page autobiography by a newspaper publisher and editor of southeastern Missouri.
 At one time or another during his sixty-year career, Smith was associated with the Benton Record, the Charleston Democrat and Enterprise, the Sikeston Star, and the Clarkton News.